Sector Calculator

 Can I solve for radius if I only know the area and arc length?

 Yes.
-From area A and arc length L, the radius is r = 2A / L — a closed-form result.
-The calculator handles this pair and all other valid two-input combinations automatically.
+From area A and arc length L, the radius is r = 2A / L, a closed-form result.
+The calculator handles this pair and every other valid two-input combination.

 What is chord length?